sourcegraph/sourcegraph-public-snapshot/doc/cloud/cloud_ent_on-prem_comparison.md

 Sourcegraph Cloud offers the same core Code Search experience for private and public code as Sourcegraph self-hosted, but it does not support enterprise features such as user management, SAML integration, and batch changes.
 It is intended for personal use.

-Sourcegraph Cloud is a great choice for individuals who would like to search their own repositories without deploying Sourcegraph themselves.
+Sourcegraph Cloud is a great choice for individuals or small organizations who would like to search their own repositories without deploying Sourcegraph themselves.
 It also allows individuals to easily access our index of over 1 million open source repositories.
+[Sourcegraph Cloud for Teams](https://about.sourcegraph.com/cloud-beta/) is in private beta today.
+[Join our waitlist](https://share.hsforms.com/14OQ3RoPpQTOXvZlUpgx6-A1n7ku?utm_medium=direct-traffic&utm_source=docs&utm_content=cloud-product-beta-teams) to get access today!